Finite Element Analysis (FEA) Services

 NASA Heat Exchanger Failure Analysis & Redesign

-Cracks developed around bolt holes in the inlet and outlet tubesheets of a NASA heat exchanger, threatening mission-critical cooling capability.
-Detailed finite element analysis identified stress concentrations caused by the bolt hole pattern and thermal cycling.
-The FEA-guided redesign redistributed loads and eliminated the failure mode, ensuring reliable operation under severe thermal transients.
+Cracks developed around bolt holes in the inlet and outlet tubesheets of a NASA heat exchanger.
+Detailed FEA identified the stress concentrations responsible for crack initiation and guided a redesign that eliminated the failure mode and restored reliable operation.

 Aircraft Landing Gear Actuator Analysis